1.

 (ii)

-are made up of practising solicitors and are not members of the Law Society Secretariat;
+are made up of solicitors and are not members of the Law Society Secretariat;

 (iii)